zach123abc/Hackathon-CyberSheild/README.md

 Make sure you have Python 3.8+ installed.
 Next, install the required dependencies:

 pip install flask

-Once everything is set up, start the Flask app with:

-python app.py

 Then create a Virtual Environment (Optional but Recommended)